BRAND UNIVERSITY IS CLOSED FOREVER

 I was a young creative having fun and learning my craft.
 That room was where I spent the most informative days of my working life.
 That wall was my Harvard and my London School of Economics.

 MULTIPLE GAMES OF SLOW-MOTION PONG

-A constant stream of consumer research flowed in, by which the position of every brand on the wall was plotted and adjusted.
+A constant stream of sales data and consumer research flowed in, by which the position of every brand on the wall was plotted and adjusted.

 In response, we created or modified advertising campaigns to rescue lost brands drifting in dead space.
-By reshaping consumer perceptions to align with price, or by adjusting price to better match consumer perceptions, we brought them home.
+By reshaping consumer perceptions to align with price, or by adjusting price to better match consumer perceptions, we brought them home to the sweet zone.

 But we weren’t the only ones at work in that universe.
 The ad agencies of competitor brands were also plotting, planning and campaigning.
 And we’d see the results when one of their brands would take off across the wall, sometimes on a convergent course with a brand that we were trying to swing towards a potentially profitable position.